NorthernMechatronics/tflm_digits/training_files/README.md

 There are different types of functions that are useful for introducing non-linearity: ReLU, Sigmoid, Tanh and Softmax.
 For our purposes, we used ReLU and Softmax as our activation functions.
 In many articles, we'll see ReLU is largely used within a hidden layer – that is, a layer that is neither the first nor the last layer in a model.
 The softmax function is used for the last layer in a model.

-Brief history lesson: in the past, tanh and sigmoid were considered great activation functions because not only were they non-linear, but they were also differentiable.
-Differentiability plays a key role during backpropagation when optimizing the weights during training.

 ReLU stands for rectified linear unit.
 ReLU is simply defined as the piecewise function **f(x) = max{0, x}** where x is just the input value.
 Although this function apperas linear, this function is considered non-linear because it does not represent a linear function – any negative inputs automatically output zero.

 Softmax is a function that transforms some number of real numbers (K real numbers) to a probability distribution.
 Evidently, this function is used as the last activation function becaue we would like to represent the output of the neural network to some sort of probability distribution when we perform image classification.